wli4/Exercise-01b-Guessing-Game/README.md

 # Exercise-01b-Guessing-Game
 Exercise for MSCH-C220, 27 August 2020

 This exercise is an opportunity for you to create a (simple) game in Python.
-I understand that this might feel intimidating, but we will take time in class (and elsewhere) to explain every line of this program and ways in which it might be improved.
+I understand that this might feel intimidating, but we will take time in class (and elsewhere) to explain every line of this program in a way that you can (hopefully) understand.

 First, Fork the repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01b-Guessing-Game.